Expansions of Eve Online: Revenant

+Revenant builds upon the escalating Drifter conflict and Deathless storyline, offering capsuleers new tools for combat and resource control.
+Mercenary dens—deployable structures anchored around temperate planets—create lucrative skirmish opportunities and produce encrypted infomorphs, which can be exchanged for advanced Deathless technology.
+The expansion also introduces the Tholos (destroyer) and Cenotaph (battlecruiser), both equipped with damage-over-time capabilities and cloaking technology for ambush tactics.
+Enhanced Corporation Projects and SKINR customization options empower player groups with streamlined ship replacement mechanics and the ability to craft unique nanocoating designs, further emphasizing teamwork and individuality in New Eden.
+A concurrent public event expands ground combat content, blending the space and planet-side experiences within the EVE Online Universe.

 Changes to expansions

-On May 6, 2014 at their yearly Fanfest convention, CCP announced the move from the current development cycle of two expansions per year, to ten expansions per year on a rapid release cycle of six weeks per expansion.
-In September 2015, CCP announced that while the five-week release cycle would be maintained for content such as quality of life changes, ship balance changes, visual upgrades, new ship skins and storyline developments, they would also be bringing back expansions:An expansion will be a set of big, connected features that both make impactful change on EVE, and make a statement about what kind of game EVE is.
+On May 6, 2014, at their yearly Fanfest convention, CCP announced the move from the current development cycle of two expansions per year, to ten expansions per year on a rapid release cycle of six weeks per expansion.
+In September 2015, CCP announced that while the five-week release cycle would be maintained for content such as quality of life changes, ship balance changes, visual upgrades, new ship skins, and storyline developments, they would also be bringing back expansions:An expansion will be a set of big, connected features that both make impactful change on EVE, and make a statement about what kind of game EVE is.
 Second, there won't be a fixed number of them per year, but rather we will announce when we have one in the making and what the main features are.

 In early 2020 CCP Games announced they would be splitting the EVE Online year into four quadrants.
-Each quadrant would have an overarching theme associated with it that allowed for releases, events, offers and more to exist within a given theme for that period of time.
-Each Quadrant would contain seasonal events, balance changes and game health improvements, permanent meta changes, challenges and rewards that could be themed, for example, around a particular style of gameplay, or any aspect of EVE.
+Each quadrant would have an overarching theme associated with it that allowed for releases, events, offers, and more to exist within a given theme for that period of time.
+Each Quadrant would contain seasonal events, balance changes and game health improvements, permanent meta changes, challenges, and rewards that could be themed, for example, around a particular style of gameplay, or any aspect of EVE.
 The name of the first quadrant for 2020 was 'Fight or Flight' and was themed around PvP.